fylgja/fylgja/components/pagination/README.md

 ### Other use cases

-The pagination component also works for any other use cases, that is also in some form a pagination.
+The pagination component also works for any other use cases, that are a form a pagination.

-Do you need a pagination for slider dots.
-Use the dots variable class.
+Do you need a pagination with slider dots, use the dots variable class.

 ```html